The Early Data Release of the Dark Energy Spectroscopic Instrument: Data Reduction and Data Products

 DESI data releases will include ``Value Added Catalogs'' (VACs), which are additional data products contributed by the DESI science collaboration.
 VACs are built upon the core data products (spectra, classifications, redshifts) from this spectroscopic data release.

 EDR will include a set of VACs with the initial release, but will also add additional VACs based upon EDR when they become available from the DESI science collaboration in the future.
 The website \url{https://data.desi.lbl.gov/doc/vac/} will be kept up to date with details of the available VACs, including documentation and references to relevant journal articles.
 The files can be accessed in the same manner as the EDR data under the \texttt{vac/} subdirectory.
 In the rest of this section, we present two VACs in the EDR that are broadly applicable to many analyses using the EDR data --- the LS/DR9 Photometry VAC and the Survey Validation Visual Inspection VAC.
-The Large-scale Structure (LSS) Catalogs VAC used for DESI LSS analyses will also be described in \S\ref{sec:lsscat}.
+The Large-scale Structure (LSS) Catalogs VAC used for DESI LSS analyses will also be described in \S\ref{sec:lsscat}. \revisionforreviewer{Additional VACs are available and described on the website.}

 \underline{LS/DR9 Photometry VAC}:~This VAC delivers merged targeting catalogs (\textit{targetphot}) from DESI target selection \citep{myers23a} and Tractor\footnote{\url{https://github.com/dstndstn/tractor}} catalog photometry (\textit{tractorphot}) from the DESI Legacy Imaging Surveys Data Release 9 \citep[LS/DR9;][]{dey19a}\footnote{\url{https://www.legacysurvey.org/dr9/description}} for all observed and potential targets (excluding sky fibers) in the EDR.
 The observed targets in this VAC correspond to objects with at least one spectrum in the EDR, while the potential targets are the targets that DESI \textit{could have} observed in a given fiber assignment configuration (including the objects which were actually observed).\footnote{Note that these catalogs are distinct from the photometric target catalogs described in \S\ref{sec:target-catalogs}, which contain \textit{all} the possible photometric targets with no reference to DESI observations.} The construction and organization of the LS/DR9 VAC is fully documented at \url{https://github.com/moustakas/desi-photometry}; here, we briefly describe its contents.